-Needless to say, the Ring Video Doorbell isn’t like your average doorbell.
+The Ring Video Doorbell isn’t like your average doorbell.
 In fact, your visitor doesn’t even need to press the doorbell for you to know that they’re at the door.
 This is all due to the clever motion detector, which sends you a notification as someone approaches (though it will also send you a notification when someone presses the button, of course).

-Once you’ve received the notification, you can choose to have a video call with your visitor, which means you could even ask the delivery person to leave your parcel on the doorstep if you’re too busy to come to the door, or if you're at the end of your garden and want to make sure you don't miss that parcel.
+Once you’ve received the notification, you can choose to have a video call with your visitor, which means you could even ask the delivery person to leave your parcel on the doorstep if you’re too busy to come to the door, or if you're out of the house and want to make sure you don't miss that parcel.

-There are several Ring Video Doorbells to choose from: the budget version, the fancier Ring 3, then even fancier Ring 3 Plus, and the Door View Cam that replaces a peep hole for flat doors.
+There are several Ring Video Doorbells to choose from: the regular version, the fancier Ring 4, then extra budget-friendly Ring Wired, and the Door View Cam that replaces a peep hole for flat doors.
 Each new version offers improved video quality and additional smart features.

 The best All-new Ring Video Doorbell (2nd gen) deals